 #10 Update your KPI’s

-You know that what gets measured gets managed, well are you measuring what needs managing or only the easy metrics to gather?
-It you know your customers well, who they are, what they do, what they think of you and your competitors, and then compare these to where you want to take your br and, the metrics you need to be measuring become evident.
+If you know your customers well, who they are, what they do, what they think of you and your competitors, and then compare this data to where you want to take your brand, the metrics you need to be measuring become evident.